Principal Investigator

 He completed his postdoctoral training in Pam Silver's lab at Harvard Medical School, where he started by integrated proteomic mass spectrometry, structural bioinformatics, and machine learning to study proteome-wide oxidative damage under ionizing radiation in bacteria.
 He then developed intrinsically disordered proteins inspired by extremotolerant organisms as broadly stabilizing agents in human cells.

 In his new lab, Roger studies multi-scale mechanisms of cellular damage by abiotic stresses, especially oxidative stress due to its role in diverse disease and cellular phenotypes (e.g. cancer, aging, neurodegeneration, irradiation, desiccation).
-He also seeks to leverage understanding susceptibility and resistance to stress towards engineering new biotechnologies with therapeutic and industrial applications.
+He also seeks to leverage understanding of susceptibility and resistance to stress towards engineering new biotechnologies with therapeutic and industrial applications.

 Postdoctoral Fellows